 The fear of public speaking (glossophobia) affects more people than any other phobia there is.
 It’s what’s known as a social phobia and most often begins in childhood.

-If you tend to be insecure or don’t have the highest self-esteem, chances are this is a big part of what’s causing your fear of public speaking.
+If you tend to be insecure or don’t have the highest self-esteem, chances are this is playing a part in what’s causing your fear of public speaking.
 If you’re self-conscious or insecure with yourself, you’re going to make yourself very anxious thinking of all the things that could go wrong and how you’re not “good enough” to successfully make a public speech.

 If you failed at making a speech before, you may hold the unconscious belief that you’re doomed to always fail at public speaking.
 There is no reason to think that, just because you failed before, you will again.
 History does not have to repeat itself, and you can be very successful at public speaking.